Note

-In a big data architecture, there is often a need for an analytical data store that serves processed data in a structured format that can be queried using analytical tools.
+In a big data architecture, there's often a need for an analytical data store that serves processed data in a structured format that can be queried by using analytical tools.
 Analytical data stores that support querying of both hot-path and cold-path data are collectively referred to as the serving layer, or data serving storage.

-The serving layer deals with processed data from both the hot path and cold path.
-In the lambda architecture, the serving layer is subdivided into a speed serving layer, which stores data that has been processed incrementally, and a batch serving layer, which contains the batch-processed output.
-The serving layer requires strong support for random reads with low latency.
-Data storage for the speed layer should also support random writes, because batch loading data into this store would introduce undesired delays.
-On the other hand, data storage for the batch layer does not need to support random writes, but batch writes instead.
+The serving layer handles processed data from both the hot path and the cold path.
+In the Lambda architecture, the serving layer is subdivided into two layers.
+The speed serving layer contains the incrementally processed data.
+The batch serving layer contains the batch-processed output.
+The serving layer requires strong support for random reads that have low latency.
+Data storage for the speed layer should also support random writes because batch loading data into this store introduces undesired delays.
+Alternatively, data storage for the batch layer needs to support batch writes, not random writes.

-There is no single best data management choice for all data storage tasks.
+There's no single best data management choice for all data storage tasks.
 Different data management solutions are optimized for different tasks.
-Most real-world cloud apps and big data processes have a variety of data storage requirements and often use a combination of data storage solutions.
+Most real-world cloud apps and big data processes have various data storage requirements and often use a combination of data storage solutions.

 There are several options for data serving storage in Azure, depending on your needs: